datacommonsorg/docsite/custom_dc/data_cloud.md

 ### Step 2: Generate credentials for Google Cloud authentication {#gen-creds}

 For the services to connect to the Cloud SQL instance, you need to generate credentials that can be used in the local Docker container for authentication.
-You should refresh the credentials every time you restart the Docker container.
+You should refresh the credentials every time you rerun the Docker container.

 Open a terminal window and run the following command: